 During these times, one option is to get creative and find an easier route for interpretation to find its way to us.
 One way that I’ve found useful is to ask my inner child to draw me a picture on the sand, as we often meet on the beach.
 This method of communication gives more variability to the inner child as pictures can be as cryptic as necessary at least to begin a dialogue into a difficult subject.

-Recently reading Alchemical Active Imagination by Marie-Louise Von Franz, She mentions that the more cryptic a given symbol of the subconscious, the more long term or significant the underlying meaning or metaphor holds for us.
+Recently reading Alchemical Active Imagination by Marie-Louise Von Franz, it is mentioned that the more cryptic a given symbol of the subconscious, the more long term or significant the underlying meaning or metaphor holds for us.
 A message that is quickly received and interpreted may be valuable for the short term, but there are some symbols that are with us for life and will be relevant consistently along our journey.

 The Life of Pi